NoahS96/PyLungScan/README.md

 ## DicomReader.py
 Contains a function to read .dicom files from a directory into a 3D array.
-Added several other functions that convert the pixel data to hounsfield units and resamples the images for better NN processing.
+Added several other functions that convert the pixel data to hounsfield units and extracts lung tissue from the images for better NN processing.
 Credit for said functions goes to Guido Zuidhof https://www.kaggle.com/gzuidhof/full-preprocessing-tutorial

 ## driver.py